raygun101/MarkupKit/README.md

 Ultimately, these methods delegate to the `setValue:forKey:` method of `NSObject`.
 However, they allow an implementing class to override the default behavior and perform any necessary translation before the value is actually set (for example, converting a string representation of an enum value to its numeric equivalent).

-MarkupKit actually invokes the second method when applying property values.
+MarkupKit actually invokes the second method when applying attribute values.
 This makes it possible to set properties of nested objects in markup.
 For example, the following markup creates a button whose title label's `font` property is set to "Helvetica-Bold 32":

     <UIButton style="systemButton" title="Press Me!" titleLabel.font="Helvetica-Bold 32"/>